-- 5.a Our Township has provided service for our on-line payment process through Huntington using Clover Gateway. - 5.b A written agreement must be maintained that includes an acknowledgment that the service provider is responsible for the security of cardholder data the service provider possesses or otherwise stores, processes, or transmits on behalf of the Township. - 5.c Service provider PCI DSS compliance must be verified on an annual basis by obtaining the service provider's Attestation of Compliance or checking for the service provider's compliance status on the Visa Global Registry of PCI DSS Validated Service Providers." - 5.d The Information Technology Security Administrator should be consulted if any engagements are made with new service providers to assure PCI DSS compliance and assess risk.
+- 1. Our Township has provided service for our on-line payment process through Huntington using Clover Gateway. - 2.
+A written agreement must be maintained that includes an acknowledgment that the service provider is responsible for the security of cardholder data the service provider possesses or otherwise stores, processes, or transmits on behalf of the Township. - 3.
+Service provider PCI DSS compliance must be verified on an annual basis by obtaining the service provider's Attestation of Compliance or checking for the service provider's compliance status on the Visa Global Registry of PCI DSS Validated Service Providers." - 4.
+The Information Technology Security Administrator should be consulted if any engagements are made with new service providers to assure PCI DSS compliance and assess risk.

-6. Credit Card Processing Steps (w/Dispute Prevention)
+(f) Credit Card Processing Steps (w/Dispute Prevention)